 Caitlin taught Mack a word list of over 90 commands, he traveled the country with her for work; he lived out of hotels and campgrounds, he adapted to dozens of unique living situations with unique people, animals, and landscapes, and she says, “it has been a joy, and it has made me appreciate the value of a dog being able to adapt”.

 Since adopting Mack, Caitlin went onto pursue dog training as a career.
 Through seeking out ongoing learning opportunities she continues to learn from a wide variety of trainers, who employ a variety of methods.
-She holds strong that there is almost always more than one way to teach something, but finding the best approach to try for each one requires knowing the dog, the life situation, and most importantly, the owner and family.
+She holds strong that there is almost always more than one way to teach something, but finding the best approach to try for each client requires knowing the dog, the life situation, and most importantly, the owner and family.

 She is a huge advocate of the Sirius Puppy style of raising puppies, and she says, “She has a deep respect for trainers like Ian Dunbar, who have contributed so much to the field of dog training”.